stdgraph/graph-v2/README.md

 This library is in the alpha stage that may include significant changes to the interface.
 It is not recommended for general use.

 ## Build & Run Requirements
-This is being actively developed with the latest releases of MSVC (VS2022) and gcc (11).
-Any other compiler or release may or may not work.
+This is being actively developed with the latest releases of MSVC (VS2022) on Windows and gcc (11) on Linux.
+Any releases or compilers may or may not work.
+(At the time of this writing Clang doesn't have a \<concepts\> header and so it hasn't been used.)

 ### Prerequesites
+C++20 compliant compiler that fully supports concepts and ranges.

+CMake 20 or later

+Python3 with the conan package manager installed

 ### Cloning & Building